farhazulMullick/Lens-Logger/README.md

 ## Features
 - ✨ Seamless integration with Ktor HTTP client
+- 🔌 OkHttp application interceptor for Retrofit / raw `OkHttpClient` (Android and JVM desktop)
 - 📱 Works on both Android and iOS (KMP)
 - 🔍 Logs all network requests and responses
-- 🖥️ Built-in UI for real-time log inspection
+- 🖥️ Built-in UI for real-time log inspection and mocking
 - 🛠️ Minimal setup and easy to use
 - ✨ DataStore Visualizer